 'All-Ireland Learning from the DFfA Intervention' is a comprehensive research project which runs in parallel with the DFfA intervention, as a co-operation between the Institute of Public Health in Ireland (IPH) and ADHAZ.
-An exploratory ethnographic study was designed mainly to contribute to Key Outcome 3.1 of the overall DFfA Intervention1 by providing an in-depth understanding of the culture of food and its consumption in order to help us to understand why people choose to eat what they eat.
+These exploratory ethnographic studies were designed mainly to contribute to Key Outcome 3.1 of the overall DFfA intervention by providing an in-depth understanding of the culture of food and its consumption in order to help us to understand why people choose to eat what they eat.

 Ethnographic research employs a range of research methods, most of which are qualitative and participatory.
-In order to meet the aims of the study, three main methods were selected for data collection of both generated and naturally occurring data.
+In order to meet its aims, three main methods were selected for data collection of both generated and naturally occurring data.
 These were:

-- Focus group discussions
+- focus group discussions

-- Participant observation
+- participant observations

-- Content analysis of local media.
+- · content analysis of local media.